strawgate/fastmcp-agents/README.md

+# Archived!

+All the best parts of fastmcp-agents have been upstreamed into FastMCP.
+Head over there to get started! https://github.com/jlowin/fastmcp

 # [FastMCP](https://github.com/jlowin/fastmcp) 🚀 Agents 🤖

 FastMCP Agents bridges the gap between the generic tools in MCP servers and the specialized tools you need to solve your problem and gives you a straight-forward way to manage tool sprawl: